andreaningdeibler325-star/ai-data-portfolio/powerbi-projects/dashboard-1/README.md

 ![Data Model](images/model_relationships.jpg)

 ## Data Cleaning (Power Query)
-The dataset was cleaned and transformed using Power Query to prepare it for analysis.
+The dataset was cleaned and transformed using Power Query to prepare it for analysis. <br>
 Key transformations included:
 - Changed data types for consistency and accuracy
 - Converted text values to uppercase for standardization